InfOmics/LErNet/README.md

 ```

 The function `get_stringdb` returns a list with a dataframe named `ppi` containing the PPI network.
-This dataframe can be provided to *LErNEt* without the use of STRING.
+This data.frame can be provided to *LErNEt* without the use of STRING.

 ```R
 library(STRINGdb)